 2. Arrow — share this weather station forecast with a friend.

 3. Star — add this weather station to your favorite spots, so you can always have it on the Home screen of your Windy.app.

-The screen of each weather station is a simple coordinate system consisting of two scales — vertical and horizontal — the same as you learned in math lessons in a primary school a hundred years ago:
+The wind chart is a simple coordinate system consisting of two scales — vertical and horizontal — the same as you learned in math lessons in a primary school a hundred years ago:

 The dotted line on the graph is wind gusts (also measured in meters per second).
 It can be or not, depending on the weather situation.

 The direction of the wind indicated by the arrows at the bottom of the screen: